noahschutte/lottery-react/README.md

 ## Heroku Address

-You must have the chrome extension, MetaMask, installed on your browser in order to view this website.
+You must have the browser extension, MetaMask, installed on your browser in order to view this website.
+- Wait up to a minute for the Heroku dyno to startup, you may need to refresh the page
+- Connect your ethereum account or create an account
+- Obtain Ethereum Rinkeby Test Network funds
+- Manually connect MetaMask to the site
+- Accept the funds transfer when prompted

 https://rinkeby.herokuapp.com/